Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: Penalized Spline Smoothing For FGAM

-We next discuss our representation for the bivariate surface $F(\cdot,\cdot)$ and show how to formulate \eqref{fgam} as a mixed model.
-The mixed model formulation of penalized splines is now well-known and widely-used, see e.g., \citet{ruppert2003semiparametric} for a review.
+The mixed model formulation of penalized splines is now well-known and widely-used, see e.g., for a review.
 The FGAM looks superficially like a bivariate smoothing problem, but it is more challenging since we do not observe $F(x,t)$ (with error) for pairs $(x,t)$ but instead we observe only the integral of $F\{X(t),t\}$ with respect to $t$.
-Nonetheless, some ideas from bivariate smoothing are applicable to the \mbox{FGAM}.
-As in \citet{McLean2012functional}, we start with a bivariate spline model for $F(\cdot,\cdot)$ based on P-splines (\citealt{eilers1996flexible}, \citealt{marx2005multidimensional}).
-We take a more general approach than the Bayesian P-splines of \citet{lang2004bayesian}, which performed isotropic smoothing via a first-order Gaussian random walk prior for the bivariate components in their additive model.
+Nonetheless, some ideas from bivariate smoothing are applicable to FGAM.
+As in \textcite{McLean2012functional}, we start with a bivariate spline model for $F(\cdot,\cdot)$ based on P-splines \autocite{eilers1996flexible,marx2005multidimensional}.
+We take a more general approach than the Bayesian P-splines of \textcite{lang2004bayesian}, which performed isotropic smoothing via a first-order Gaussian random walk prior for the bivariate components in their additive model.